-We’ll help you understand how tariffs affect small businesses and what you can do to protect your firm when unexpected costs threaten growth.
+Below we discuss how other ways tariffs are affecting small businesses and how you can protect your firm when unexpected costs threaten growth.

 What is a tariff?

 A tariff is a tax that a country levies on imported goods and services.
-Tariffs increase the price of imports, potentially making them less competitive or desirable compared to domestic goods and services.
+Companies that pay those tariffs to bring goods into the country likely pass on that cost to customers.
+Because tariffs increase the price of imports, those goods may appear less desirable to budget-conscious consumers.
+As a result, they may choose to buy cheaper domestic goods and services.

 A tariff is typically charged as a percentage of the value of the product that a buyer must pay a foreign exporter.
 In the U.S., importers must pay tariffs at 328 ports of entry, which the U.S. Customs and Border Protection controls.
-Companies that pay the tariffs to bring goods into the country likely pass that cost on to customers.
-The paid tariff goes to the Department of Treasury and makes up a portion of the federal government’s revenue.
+The paid tariff goes to the Department of the Treasury and makes up a portion of the federal government’s revenue.

 The effects tariffs have on small business

-These increased tariffs and resulting trade wars have cost American businesses big and small $38 billion, according to Tariffs Hurt the Heartland, a coalition of businesses and trade groups that oppose the tariffs.
+Increased tariffs and resulting trade wars have cost American businesses big and small $94 billion between February 2018 and April 2021 alone, according to Tariffs Hurt the Heartland, a coalition of businesses and trade groups that oppose the tariffs.
 Automakers, tech companies and agricultural producers have been especially hard hit, but the National Retail Federation has also compiled profiles of affected small business owners from music teachers to gift shop owners.

 How to prepare your business for economic changes

-Despite the unpredictability of the trade war, there are steps you could take to better position your business for economic changes.
+While this makes it easier to plan more efficiently, there are some additional steps you could take to better position your business for economic changes.

 To minimize the price increases that you’d have to pass on to customers, consider cutting back your operating costs as much as possible.
 This could allow you to run the business on a tight budget when needed.